Virginia Workers' Compensation Benefits Process

 Filing for Virginia Workers’ Compensation Benefits

-1. Report your workplace illness or injury to your employer in writing within 30 days.
-This is required by law.
-Caution: Missing this deadline could result in your claim being denied.
+1. Report your workplace injury or illness to your employer in writing within 30 days.

 4. Get a Jurisdiction Claim Number and PIN from the VWC.
-Use these to check your claim status online at any time.

 Learn more about the Virginia workers’ compensation process at the VWC’s Injured Worker FAQs here.

-Receiving Workers’ Comp Benefits
+Receiving Virginia Workers’ Compensation Benefits

 Injured workers may qualify for: